wlvyr/Wlvyr.Common/Wlvyr.Common.Data/README.md

 ## DatabaseConfigProvider

-From its documentation

-> Provides database-related configuration—such as connection strings, connection factories,
-> and execution styles—for a given consumer type.
-Enables contextual configuration resolution
-> across different layers or components in an application.
+Provides database-related configuration—such as connection strings, connection factories, and execution styles—for a given consumer type.
+Enables contextual configuration resolution across different layers or components in an application.

 ```cs
 using Wlvyr.Common.Data.Configuration;